 If you give me a good reason to dress up in pink or white and drink champagne or rose wine all day in, I’m all in.
 Pinknic celebrated its second year this past weekend and with it came a lot good but a whole lot of bad too.
 Pinknic is a 2-day all food, music, and rose wine festival that happens on Governor’s Island.
 There was a whole lot of rosé wine, rosé champagne, frosé, food from a local celebrity chef, live performances from bands and DJs, a pool, and plenty of “surprises”.
 One surprise for sure was when the two-day event became a one-day event due to weather issues preventing anyone on the grounds on Saturday due to flooding.
 Thankfully, your girl Narz had Sunday tickets planned so my plans weren’t foiled, but it still didn’t go as smooth as I would have hoped.

 Ok Let’s start with what went rightwith Pinknic.
-First space is gorgeous!
+First space it’s gorgeous!
 The entire marketing, promotion, decor, and ambiance of the place was calm, refreshing, and amazing.
 I paid a bit extra for VIP Le Parasol lounge which was well worth it.
 I sat on super comfy white couches under parasols on a platform separated from the general area.
 I went with my partner in crime, Jess, and we had ordered a pre-fix basket for 2 which included pulled pork, truffle quinoa, macaroons, strawberries, and tons of non-alcoholic drinks.
 After purchasing our own bottle of rose wine, we lounged and befriended some amazing people from all over the world!
 The atmosphere was just so loving and fun no one seemed to be in an awful mood.

 After speaking with a lot of folks who had been at the first Pinknic, I learned that the previous year tickets were a quarter of the price.
-Our $350 VIP tickets were $90 last year and although I had an amazing time, for $350 there were something things I would have liked to have been made well aware of before hand or at least gotten a bit more bang for my buck.
+Our $350 VIP tickets were $90 last year and although I had an amazing time, for $350 there were something things I would have liked to have been made well aware of beforehand or at least gotten a bit more bang for my buck.
 The $350 VIP tickets included the following:

 VIP ADMISSION TICKETS